 What is the European Union doing?

-These measures are expected to trigger savings of around 56Mtoe per year from 2020, reducing CO2 emissions by 136 million tonnes annually, equivalent to taking almost 58 million cars off our roads.
+These measures are estimated to have led to a reduction in EU CO2 emissions by about 80 million tonnes annually so far, equivalent to taking almost 45 million cars off our roads.

 What does the coolproducts campaign want?

 Set 2030 as the phase-out date for fossil fuel boilers (i.e. ones that cannot operate with renewable energy or alternative greener fuels);